ImpishDeathTech/GZDoomRun/README.md

 ## Version 1.4
 ### A small tool for loading GZDoom mods on Linux a little easier.

-> This program was originally meant to used with Steam to help me load doom mods easier,
+> This a persosnal program that was originally just a simple python sciript meant to used with Steam to help me load doom mods easier,
-> but has a few command line options that make it a fine standalone program.
+> but has evolved into a full blown Doom Loader, and has a few command line options that make it a fine personal program.
 > Type `gzdoomrun help all` once installed to see these options.
 > Requires python3 and PySimpleGUI to be installed on your sistem.
 > This program is really for my own usage, this help is just here as a reference for myself,